Death of a Queen Consort

-The Spanish monarch, Isabella was not keen to the idea of Henry VII taking her daughter as a queen — as a matter of fact she seemed almost disgusted by the thought.
-We must also keep in mind that this may all have been a rumor since the ambassador mentions that it was spoken of in England and does not say the King if England told him.
-With all that being said Isabella wanted none of it, rumor or not so, in turn, she suggested her niece, Joanna of Aragon (dowager queen of Naples).
+The Spanish monarch, Isabella was not keen to the idea of Henry VII taking her daughter as a queen – as a matter of fact, she seemed almost disgusted by the thought.
+We must also keep in mind that this may all have been a rumor since the ambassador mentions that it was spoken of in England and does not say the King of England told him.
+With all that being said Isabella wanted no part of it, rumor or not.
+Instead, Isabella suggested her niece, Joanna of Aragon (dowager queen of Naples).
 Joanna of Aragon (15 April 1479 – 27 August 1518) had been married her half-nephew, Ferdinand (Frederick) II of Naples.
 Joanna was the daughter of Ferdinand’s grandfather Ferdinand I and his second wife, Joanna of Aragon.
 Joanna’s husband (and nephew) died in 1496 not long after their wedding.
 Joanna was 17/18 years old at the time.
 With the absence of a direct heir from Ferdinand (Frederick) II of Aragon and Joanna, the crown was inherited by his uncle Frederick, legitimate brother and Joanna’s half-brother.

 (Side note: I must be honest, this paragraph confused me immensely.
 I checked and re-checked names to ensure I had the correct people and titles but the more I researched the more confused I became.
 There is more than one Joanna of Aragon and Ferdinand/Frederick is a little confusing as well.
 If you see an error in the paragraph please let me know.)